Dentalium shell: Great Plains

 Among Plains Indians, dentalium shells have traditionally been associated with wealth and embellished women's capes, yokes of dresses, hair ornaments, necklaces, and long, dangling earrings.

 Modern

-Dentalium shells is still used today in Native American and Inuit regalia as decorations and jewelry.
+Dentalium shells are still used today in Native American and Inuit regalia as decorations and jewelry.

 Middle East

 In the ancient Levant, dentalium shells were used in the ritual burials of the deceased, although uncertainty, of its significance to the dead, remains.